+Community solar in ME is a new way to use solar energy available to people in Maine.
+It means everyone, not just property owners, can choose solar and reduce their energy bills.
 Community solar is the easiest way for every individual in Maine to take advantage of the shared benefits of renewable energy in their daily lives.
 It’s a utility-approved way to get credit on your monthly electricity bill.

 The state of Maine recently passed community solar legislation, making this energy option easier to access.
 Now people of all incomes and living situations have the choice for cheaper energy with less risk for the environment.

 Not everyone has the investment funds or rooftop requirements to install solar panels or wind turbines on their property.
 Nearly half of all households (49%) and businesses (48%) cannot support a PV system, according to a National Renewable Energy Laboratory study

 .
 This is why community solar is especially important for Maine’s residents and businesses.
 The nice thing about community solar in ME is you don’t have to own property or solar panels to get the benefits of renewable energy

 .
 Read on to learn how to tap into these benefits.
 Subscribing to community solar is really simple and it will save you money on your electricity bill.

 What is community solar in ME and how does it work?

 Community solar is not very different from buying electricity from a utility company.
 You still receive your regular utility bill, but subscribing to community solar changes the source of your energy from the standard energy mix to renewable solar energy.
 This reduces the cost of energy.
 Here’s how it works: